Qjizhi/Qjizhi.github.io/_pages/about.md

     **3D object detection and tracking using monocular camera**<br>
     [[code](https://github.com/Qjizhi/TensorRT-CenterNet-3D)]<br>
     <details>
     <span style="font-size: 14px">3D object detection and tracking using a monocular camera.
-Inputs are sequential images and the model can get the 3d information of objects including position, size, orientation, and class.
-The model is deployed on GPU with TensorRT, inference speed reaches 50 Hz.</span>
+The model takes sequential images as inputs and is capable of extracting 3D information about objects, including their position, size, orientation, and class.
+Deployment on a GPU with TensorRT enables the model to achieve an impressive inference speed of 50 Hz.</span>
     </details>
     </td>
 </tr>